daimlertruck/dt-ui/CONTRIBUTING.md

 1. Run ``yarn generate:component``

-2. You will be asked for a package name
+2. You will be asked for a package name (in kebab-case)

 3. A component package with a boilerplate will be created in the workspace react-packages 🎉